shdant113/webDiplomacy-GR/README.md

 These instructions were written by ghug and bo_sox48.
 To run GR, clone this repo and follow these instructions.

-You need to have the Bash shell and Perl installed on your machine in order to run GR.
+These instructions are written for Python 3 users.
+GR can still be run with Python 2.
+You also need to have Bash and Perl installed on your machine in order to run GR.
+The Bash scripts here are optimized for Mac OS.
 GR must be run after midnight GMT on the first of the month in order to capture the last month.

 ---

 ### To run GR all at once (recommended):

+#### If you are using Python 3:

 In your command line, enter:

 ` bash runall.sh `

+For Python 2 instructions, see below.

 This script will create the default directory to store the GR output in that is configured throughout the GR files.
 If you have never run GR before, this will allow you to run it immediately without further configuration.
 If you do not want to use this directory, you will have to configure your own file storage.
 To do this, change the default directory on line 12 in gr_clean.py from storeGR/ to whatever you choose, and then do the same where necessary in the runall.sh file.